Oh My Sweet Land at the Young Vic

 But the interesting dynamic in this play, the thing that saves it from a preaching, pity-the-war-victim trait, is that it’s actually a love story.
 The narrator is merely telling you how she fell in love with a revolutionary activist when living in Paris, provoking her to follow him to Syria when he disappeared one day.
 Only half Syrian, there is no indication that the narrator has ever actually been to the country before.
 But this makes the underlying sense of loss, suffering and fear all the more sincere.

 The story is simply told, but is eminently captivating and deeply affecting, with the tales of Syrian sufferers embellishing her narrative as it progresses.
 Never once preachy or sentimental, the Syrian pride and national hurt is evident in her pauses, her imploring face – and in her cooking.
 As she narrates, she is preparing the classic Syrian dish kubah.
 She burns it, hacks at it with her knife, spills spices and fills the theatre with an Eastern aroma.
 With all its smells and disasters the cooking completes the too-short hour of story time that communicates intimately the devastation of a beautiful and ancient country.

-Oh My Sweet Land is at the Young Vic until 3rd May 2014, for further information or to book visit here.
+Oh My Sweet Land is at the Young Vic until 3rd May 2014.
+For further information or to book visit the theatre’s website here.